 Project and Project Server 2013

-An overview of all the Office 2013 releases for April 2017 can be found here – https://support.microsoft.com/Help/4016803 – April 11, 2017, update for Microsoft Office.
+An overview of all the Office 2013 releases for April 2018 can be found here - https://support.microsoft.com/en-us/help/4098622/april-2018-updates-for-microsoft-office - April 2018, updates for Microsoft Office.
 This include multiple fixes, so Microsoft strongly recommends that you test this in a test environment based on your production environment before putting this fix live in production.
-You can read about the fixes included in the Project and Project Server February PUs from the following articles:
+You can read about the fixes included in the Project and Project Server April PUs from the following articles:

 Project Server 2013 Server Rollup Package